juninhograo/JG.Dance.Robot/README.md

 # JG.Dance.ForMyKids
 It is a simple interactive robot created using the technologies.
-Selenium / Youtube / Google Chrome.
+C# + Selenium + Youtube + Google Chrome.

 It was created to have fun my own kids, there isn't a commercial purposes